Advice on Tourist Visas and Entry Requirements

 - How much does it cost and what is the accepted method of payment?

-- Ask if you need a “single” or “multiple” entry visa based on your planned trip itinerary
+- Do you need a “single” or “multiple” entry visa based on your planned trip itinerary?

 - How long does it take to process the visa?

-We recommend you start the visa process at least a month before you depart on your trip so you have ample time to get your passport back with the visa in it.
+If you are applying for your visa online, you will want to apply 2-3 weeks in advance to ensure your application is approved and you receive your visa in good time.
+Please note that a Kenya visa is only valid for 30 days so if you apply too far in advance, it will expire before your planned return date.
+If you prefer to apply via the embassy/consulate before you travel, we recommend you start the visa process at least a month before you depart so you have ample time to get your passport back with the stamped visa.
 If you need multiple visas for a safari that encompasses several countries it may be worth using a visa agency to avoid a lot of mailing back and forth.
 Click here for a good option.

 Part of what we strive for at African Portfolio is to provide unique, customized itineraries for our clients.
 We love to involve our clients with the planning and choosing of hotels, routes and safaris.
 By being informed about your trip every step of the way, you will know exactly what borders you may be crossing, and what cities you will be flying into.
+As always we will be providing our valued clients with detailed pre-departure information tailored to your trip so you’ll have all the visa requirements at hand.
 This will make it easy to ensure you get the right tourist visa in good time for your trip of a lifetime!